 An attack can be as simple as infiltrating a business’ network by tricking customer service agent into giving away customer information over the phone.
 Coinbase, a major player in the BitCoin trading market, was the victim of a major phishing attack, when scammers were able to drain coins from user accounts by claiming they needed help accessing their accounts.

 This was even after two-step verification was enabled on those accounts.
 Eventually the criminals got access to Coinbase user accounts, changed passwords and stole the cryptocurrency from various users worth millions of dollars.
-Because of the nature of these crimes, your business must implement strict policies, procedures, safeguards and systems to avoid becoming another victim of a
+Because of the nature of these crimes, your business must implement strict policies, procedures, safeguards and systems to avoid becoming another victim of a cybersecurity breach.

 Professional Data Security, Audits, Consultation and Other Services

 In addition to prioritizing staff training and creating protocols for security to avoid social engineering breaches, there are also vulnerabilities in code and other aspects of digital information.

 Developing the foundation of a practical and enforceable cybersecurity strategy includes:

 1. Understanding your organization’s cyber risks in relation to critical business operations.
 Today, cybersecurity threats are more complex.
 Businesses must work to understand the damage an attack would have on their ability to operate.
 That means identifying acceptable levels of risk and areas for investment.

 2. Integration across personnel, technical security, information assurance and physical security.
 Effective cybersecurity strategies work across an organization’s entire approach to security, and makes it possible to intervene in key areas of vulnerability to boost cybersecurity as a whole.